Zodiase/meteor-infinite-load/README.md

   # Reactive.
   loadedDocumentCount = wrappedCollection.count()

+  # Get the number of old documents that have not been loaded.
+  # Reactive.
+  moreToLoadDocumentCount = wrappedCollection.countMore()

   # Get the number of new documents that are available to be loaded.
   # Reactive.
   newUnloadedDocumentCount = wrappedCollection.countNew()

+  # Get the number of all documents.
+  # Reactive.
+  totalDocumentCount = wrappedCollection.countTotal()

   # Check if there are any more old documents to load.
   # Reactive.
   hasOldDocumentToLoad = wrappedCollection.hasMore()

+  # Check if there are any more new documents to load.
+  # Reactive.
+  hasNewDocumentToLoad = wrappedCollection.hasNew()

   # Load `amount` of old documents.
 If `amount` is not specified, `limitIncrement` in
   # the collection options would be used.